-Timelapse evolved through many versions over its eight years.
-Its capabilities were designed to meet a broad variety of ecological needs as requested from a diverse international user community comprising different agencies (government, industry, university, independents) and biologists (researchers, practitioners, students).
+Timelapse evolved through many versions over its 8 years.
+Its capabilities were designed to meet a broad variety of ecological needs as requested from a diverse international user community comprising different agencies (government, industry, university, and independents) and biologists (researchers, practitioners, and students).
 Most had differing projects and goals (e.g., wildlife monitoring, angling effort in fisheries, environmental monitoring, human monitoring, etc.).
-Our various redesigns of Timelapse were further informed by:
+Our requirements, analysis, and various redesigns of Timelapse were further informed by the following.